AnuraagRath/Prank-with-Python/README.md

 * RickRolling

-When the first Program is initiated, Multiple Broweser windows will open one after the other, which plays 'Never Gonna Give you up' and you will be in a Rickroll Loop forever, unless you terminate the program
+When the first Program is initiated, Multiple Browser windows will open one after the other, which plays 'Never Gonna Give you up' and you will be in a Rickroll Loop forever, unless you terminate the program

 ![Rickroll](/images/rickroll.png)